© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two pillow mounds 660m ENE of Merrivale Bridge, forming part of Merrivale Warren is a scheduled monument protected by Historic England under reference 1014672.
 View the official record →

-Two pillow mounds 660m ENE of Merrivale Bridge is a scheduled ancient monument forming part of Merrivale Warren in Devon.
+Two pillow mounds 660m ENE of Merrivale Bridge is a scheduled ancient monument forming part of Merrivale Warren on Dartmoor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014672.

 Two pillow mounds 660m ENE of Merrivale Bridge, forming part of Merrivale Warren is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014672.